Michigan Governor Rick Snyder vetoed a bill that would have allowed for the registration of a “military surplus vehicle” as a “historic vehicle.”

 SEMA Action Network (SAN)

-A bill to allow for the registration of a “military surplus vehicle” as a “historic vehicle” has been introduced and referred to the Senate Transportation Committee.
+A bill in Michigan to allow for the registration of a “military surplus vehicle” as a “historic vehicle” passed the state’s Senate and is currently being considered in the House Transportation and Infrastructure Committee.